vijaykumawat897/react-custom-sidebar/README.md

     avatar: { /* for user avatar */},
     userDescription: { /* for user description text */},
     logout: { /* for logout icon */},
+    mainContentContainer: { /* for main content outside the sidebar */}
 }
 ```